-- 31. (1) A bid evaluation committee must - - (a) evaluate bids in accordance with - - (i) the specifications for a specific procurement; and - (ii) the points system set out in terms of paragraph 29(2) (f). - (b) evaluate each bidder's ability to execute the contract; - (c) check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears, and; - (d) submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter. - (2) A bid evaluation committee must as far as possible be composed of: - One or two Senior manager from departments requiring the goods or services; - Supply chain practitioner/controller - Tender secretariat - Internal Auditor:
+- 31. (1) A Bid Evaluation Committee must - - (a) evaluate bids in accordance with - - (i) the specifications for a specific procurement; and - (ii) the points system set out in terms of paragraph 29(2) (f). - (b) evaluate each bidder's ability to execute the contract; - (c) check in respect of the recommended bidder, whether municipal rates and taxes and municipal service charges are not in arrears, and; - (d) submit to the Adjudication Committee a report and recommendations regarding the award of the bid or any other related matter. - (2) A Bid Evaluation Committee must as far as possible be composed of: - One or two senior managers from departments requiring the goods or services; - Supply chain practitioner/controller - Tender secretariat - Internal Auditor:

-To effect transparency, the Internal Auditor's role in the committee system will be purely to monitor and not to participate in the committee system.
+To promote transparency, the Internal Auditor's role in the committee system will be purely to monitor and not to participate in the committee system.